Retire Early Lifestyle

 Downsizing in retirement is not a bad thing.
 Relocating to a state or country with less taxation is a smart move.
 You could move to an Active Adult Community where you could choose to own the land or lease it.
 Here a variety of social activities are offered and the maintenance of your front yard is taken care of in your lifestyle fees.

 When you travel, you could choose to house sit.
-Or take advantage of better pricing for apartments or hotels that rent for the month and include utilities, WiFi, and a maid.
+Or take advantage of better pricing for apartments or hotels that rent for the month and include utilities, WiFi, and a maid, which will save you money but also time looking for cheap internet providers near me, for example.
 You could try AirBnB for less than a hotel room, and live like a local instead of a tourist.

 Do you know how much your home (including the taxes, insurance and utilities) costs you per day?
 It is a figure that might startle you.